This is what passes for informed comment on the editorial page of today’s bestselling Sunday edition of the prestigious New York Times…

 Sarah Palin Magazine Hits Newsstands

 Since so many in the mainstream media just won’t give Sarah Palin a fair hearing, her supporters have taken matters into their own hands and produced a magazine of their own.A new (so far) single-issue magazine concerning the ...

 In an exclusive interview published this week in Time magazine, U.S. President Barack Obama admits he erred during his first year in office by raising too high expectations of a Middle East breakthrough.“I’ll be ...

 Copts demonstrate against 'BBC bias' following murder by Islamists

-More than 100 activists from “Copts Abroad Britain” organized a protest in front of the headquarters of the BBC in London on Friday morning to protest and condemn what they charged was the “biased and distorted way” ...
+More than 100 activists from “Copts Abroad Britain” organized a protest in front of the headquarters of the BBC in London on Friday morning to protest and condemn what they charged was the “biased and distorted way” the BBC has covered ...

 British Universities in denial about their radical Islamist students

 British universities have been so busy attempting to arrange boycotts of Israel that they seem not to have noticed that some of their Muslim students have become so radical that they sympathize with terrorists, or even commit acts of terror ...

 The Hill reports that Republicans are using twitter far more than Democrats.A new report — dubbed “The Twongress Report” — shows that 89 Republicans are actively tweeting, compared to 43 Democrats.
 The divide is especially apparent in the House, where 42 percent of Republicans ...

 I'm Dreaming of a White New Year